 • The interface is easy to use and slashes the learning curve to a bare minimum.

-• Since testRigor uses AI, it reduces the chances of flakey tests through smart self-healing mechanisms.
+• Since testRigor uses generative AI, NLP, Vision AI, and AI context, it reduces the chances of flaky tests through smart self-healing mechanisms.

-You can read more about testRigor over here – testRigor Reviews [2024] – Pros, Cons, Features and Pricing
+You can read more about testRigor over here – testRigor Reviews – Pros, Cons, Features and Pricing.

 Considerations in testRigor

-• The main limitation of testRigor is it’s a paid tool, which means it won’t work for companies that only choose open-source software.
-However, you can use a public free account, if you can keep your tests in public domain.
+• The main limitation of testRigor is that it’s a paid tool, which means it won’t work for companies that only choose open-source software.
+However, you can use a public, free account if you can keep your tests in the public domain.

 • If your team is only used to programming, then it might take them some time to adjust to writing plain English for test cases.